calston/tensor/docs/sources.rst

 Thinking outside the box
 ========================

-Historically monitoring systems are poorly architected, self restricting and terribly inflexible.
+Historically monitoring systems are poorly architected, and terribly inflexible.
 To demonstrate how Tensor offers a different concept to the boring status quo it's interesting to note that there is nothing preventing you from starting a listening service directly within a source which processes and relays events to Riemann implementing some protocol.